 The Zoning Districts map provides information on the location information of each zoning district.
 This link can also be used to find out what your property's zoning designation is.

 Note: Zoning designations with a letter "C" following them (for example, B-1C, R-2C, etc.) are conditional zonings and have proffers associated with the property.
 Properties may also have additional rights granted by an approved special use permit that are not shown on the map.
-Please contact the Planning & Zoning Division at 540-432-7700 to inquire about proffers and special use permits or submit a Zoning Verification Letter request.
+Please contact the Planning & Zoning Division at 540-432-7700 to inquire about proffers and special use permits or submit a Zoning Verification Letter request, as detailed in the Zoning Verification Letter tab below.

 Zoning Regulations

-Below is a list of Zoning Districts and links to each district's regulationn.
+Below is a list of Zoning Districts and links to each district's regulations.

 The Zoning Ordinance also regulates: